5 min read

 Fear will have you trying to squeeze back into places you’ve already outgrown.

 The best thing I never got had already cleared the road for me.
-I just had to stop running backward.
+I just had to stop moving backward.

-Eventually, there was only one thing left to do: the thing I’d already been doing in the shadows for years.
+Eventually, there was only one thing left to do: the thing I’d already been doing in the shadows for years: write.

-I’d been ghostwriting, crafting resumes, and helping people who didn’t know how to tell their own stories without underselling themselves or sounding like psychopaths.
+I’d been ghostwriting, creating resumes, and coaching people who didn’t know how to tell their own stories without underselling themselves or sounding like complete psychopaths.

-Then I got certified, and the real work started.
-I helped new grads, executives, veterans, tech pros, and entertainment workers.
+Then I got certified, and the real work began.
+I helped new grads, business executives, veterans, tech pros, and entertainment industry workers.

 I helped them all.